DeskX11/DeskX/README.md

 ## Subsequent updates

-- <del>Transmission of frames using the UDP protocol.</del>
-- MTU change at the time of launching the program.
-- <del>Fixing a bug with reconnecting to the server (TCP).</del>
-- Fixing a bug with reconnecting to the server (UDP).
+- Fixing a bug with reconnecting to the server (TCP).
+- Server side as a daemon.
 - Make .deb package creator.
 - GUI part of the program.